HamzaKhan07/QuickPark-app/README.md

 QuickPark is a mobile app which helps users identify the vacant parking slots in a particular area easily.

-The function is divided into two stages
+The function is divided into two stages:

 **1: Capturing the Parking Lot and Figuring out the Vacant and Occupied Slots.**